 The HDD LED connection is located on pins 13 and 14 of JF1.
-This LED is used to display all SAS and SATA activity.
+This LED is used to display all SATA drive activity.
 See the table on the right for pin definitions.

 HDD LED Pin Definitions (JF1)

 Pin# Definition

 13 Vcc

 14 HD Active